digidotcom/xbee-java/examples/communication/ReceiveSerialDataSample/ReadMe.txt

   data to the receiver module.
 If you want to send data to this module, follow these steps:

-    a) Use the 'SendSerialDataSample' example included in the library.
+    a) Use the 'SendSerialDataSample' or 'SendSerialDataAsyncSample' example included in the library.
        Follow the instructions on its 'ReadMe' file to perform the task.

     b) Use the XCTU: